Egghead Review: Breakfast Sandwiches at Proper Eats Las Vegas

 Proper Eats Food Hall

-At Proper Eats Food Hall, you will find a wide variety of dining options, including Korean fried chicken, sushi, pizza, burgers, sandwiches, and more.
-There is also a bar with cocktails, beer, and wine.
+At Proper Eats, you will find a wide variety of dining options, including Korean fried chicken, sushi, pizza, burgers, sandwiches, and more.
+Upscale food halls like this have recently opened across Las Vegas to replace the old-school buffets.
+Just be warned that they aren’t always the cheapest.

 Open kitchen